Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Introduction and main statement

-Our study is related to the problem of rigorously constructing a metric for \emph{Liouville quantum gravity} (LQG), a random geometry formally given by reweighting Euclidean space by $e^{\gamma h}$, where $h$ is a Gaussian free field.
+We consider the problem of rigorously constructing a metric for \emph{Liouville quantum gravity} (LQG), a random geometry formally given by reweighting Euclidean space by $e^{\gamma h}$, where $h$ is a Gaussian free field.
 LQG was originally introduced in the physics literature by Polyakov in 1981 \cite{P81}.
-In its mathematical form, it is a special case of \emph{Gaussian multiplicative chaos}, introduced in \cite{Kahane85}.
+In its mathematical form, the LQG measure is a special case of \emph{Gaussian multiplicative chaos}, introduced in \cite{Kahane85}.
 In the last two decades, there has been an explosion of interest in the probability community towards rigorously constructing the relevant objects.
 In particular, the LQG measure was constructed rigorously in the regime $\gamma\le 2$, via a renormalization procedure, in \cite{DS11}.
 Other relevant work in this area includes \cite{RoV10,RV11,RV14,Shamov16,Berestycki17,RV17,APS18}.

 Much remains open regarding the construction of the LQG metric.
-At the special temperature $\gamma = \sqrt{8/3}$, in which LQG is intimately connected with the Brownian map \cite{LeGall10,LeGall13,Miermont13}, a metric for LQG has been constructed in \cite{MS15b,MS16a,MS16b}.
-Substantial work has also been devoted to understanding the distance exponents for natural discrete LQG metrics; see \cite{DZ16,DGo18,GHS16,GHS17,DG18}.
+When $\gamma = \sqrt{8/3}$, LQG is intimately connected with the Brownian map \cite{LeGall10,LeGall13,Miermont13} and a metric for LQG has been constructed in \cite{MS15b,MS16a,MS16b}.
+Substantial work has also been devoted to understanding the distance exponents for natural discrete LQG metrics; see \cite{DZ16,DGo18,GHS16,GHS17,DG18,A19}.
 In \cite{DZ15,DZZ17} some non-universality results were established for first-passage percolation distance exponents for metrics of the form $e^{\gamma \phi_\delta}ds$, where $\phi_\delta$ is discretization of a log-correlated Gaussian field.
 This indicates that precisely understanding such exponents must involve rather fine information about the structure of the particular field in question.